OPINION: Obesity Is Linked To Food Insecurity. SNAP Cuts May Make Both Worse

 Elsa Pearson, MPH, is a senior policy analyst at Boston University School of Public Health.
 She's on Twitter @epearsonbusph.

 The closest grocery store is a few miles away and your paycheck doesn't clear until Friday.
 You even skipped lunch.
-With no car, only a few dollars and kids at home, you decide dinner will have to, yet again, be the local fast food restaurant within walking distance.
-It's cost effective, but you're already bracing for the "healthy weight" conversation at the pediatrician's next month.
+With no car, only a few dollars and kids at home, you decide dinner will have to, yet again, be the local fast-food restaurant within walking distance.
+It's cost-effective, but you're already bracing for the "healthy weight" conversation at the pediatrician's next month.

 Over 11% of all households in the United States are food insecure.
 They worry about running out of food and rationing what they do have.
 It is clear food insecurity leads to poorer health.
 Regardless of age, food insecure individuals are more likely to struggle with anxiety and depression.
 Children are at higher risk for asthma, malnutrition and cognitive problems.
 Non-elderly adults are more likely to have hypertension and diabetes, and seniors see limitations in their daily activities.

 The connection between food insecurity and obesity may seem less obvious.
-New data from the Centers for Disease Control and Prevention show almost one in five kids in America is obese, with rates rising in adults to two in five, and recent research suggests the link between the two may be stronger than we think.
+New data from the Centers for Disease Control and Prevention show almost 1 in 5 kids in America is obese, with rates rising in adults to 2 in 5, and recent research suggests the link between the two may be stronger than we think.

-For example, in a small study of 2-to-8 year-old Hispanic children and their mothers, being food insecure increased the chances the children would also be obese.
-A much bigger study including almost 10,000 6-to-11 year-old children found a similar connection.
+For example, in a small study of 2-to-8-year-old Hispanic children and their mothers, being food insecure increased the chances the children would also be obese.
+A much bigger study including almost 10,000 6-to-11-year-old children found a similar connection.
 In adults, food insecurity has been found to be associated with a higher risk of obesity in white and Hispanic women.
 (Interestingly, the researchers didn't find any link in men or black women.)
 Plus, after studying Canada's First Nations population for a decade, researchers linked higher rates of food insecurity to higher rates of obesity and diabetes when compared with the country's general population.

 The connection now seems clear, but how does less food lead to more weight for some people?